dspinellis/git-issue/README.md

 ## Internals
 * All data are stored under `.issues`.
 * A `.git` directory contains the Git data associated with the issues.
+* A `config` file with configuration data.
+* A `templates` directory with message templates.
 * An `issues` directory contains the individual issues.
 * Each issue is stored in a directory named `issues/xx/xxxxxxx...`, where the x's are the SHA of the issue's initial commit.
 * Each issue can have the following elements in its directory.
+  * A `description` file with a one-line summary and a description of the issue.
   * A `comments` directory where comments are stored.
   * An `attachments` directory where issue's attachments are stored.
   * A `tags` file containing the issue's tags, one in each line.